polymonster/polymonster.github.io/_posts/2021-02-06-live-reloading.md

 }
 ```

 The symbols for all of pmtech's engine features are inside the pmtech_editor exe, but we also want to call the same functions inside live lib.
 In order to do this we need to use dynamic symbol lookup to look for the symbols inside the host executable when the dynamic library is loaded at runtime.
-This requies different linker options depeding on your platform and compile, which I will cover next.
+This requies different linker options depeding on your platform and compiler, which I will cover next.

 ## Multi Platform Support